cfpb/open-source-project-template/CODE_OF_CONDUCT.md

 The [Consumer Financial Protection Bureau](https://www.consumerfinance.gov) (CFPB) is committed to building a safe, welcoming, harassment-free culture for everyone.
-We do not merely want an environment that is free from hostility; we want one that is actively welcoming and inclusive.
+We do not merely want an environment that is free from hostility, we want one that is actively welcoming and inclusive.
 We want our team, our workplace culture, and our open source community to reflect and celebrate the diversity of the people we serve.

 This Code of Conduct summarizes federal anti-harassment law and CFPB policy.

-Scope
+## Scope

 We expect everyone on the CFPB team, and those contributing to our open source community, to exhibit these behaviors and abide by applicable federal laws and CFPB policies.
 In addition, we expect